Taliban bomb kills 14, wounds 145, despite hopes for Afghan pact

 KABUL (Reuters) - A Taliban suicide bomber killed 14 people and wounded 145 in the Afghan capital Kabul on Wednesday, an attack the government said raised questions about the militants’ commitment to peace despite an expected deal with the United States.

-There has been no let-up in violence in Afghanistan even though the Taliban and the United States appear close to a historic pact for U.S. troops to withdraw in exchange for a Taliban promise that Afghanistan would not be used as a base for international terrorism.
+There has been no let-up in violence in Afghanistan even though the Taliban and the United States appear close to a pact for U.S. troops to withdraw in exchange for a Taliban promise that Afghanistan will not be used as a base for international terrorism.

 The truck bomb in the west of the capital during the morning rush hour sent a huge cloud of gray smoke into the sky.

-The Taliban said one of their suicide bombers had attacked a “recruitment center”.
+The Taliban said one of their suicide bombers had attacked a “recruitment center” in response to government attacks in the countryside.

 Most of the dead and wounded were civilians, including women and children, government officials said.